Structural Tag Usage¶

 We will handle it as a special case when wrapped in a tag:

-It first accepts the begin tag (can be empty), then any text except the end tag, then the end tag.
+It first accepts the begin tag (can be empty), then any text except the end tag and the excludes, then the end tag.

 triggered_tagsThe output will match triggered tags.
 It can allow any output until a trigger is encountered, then dispatch to the corresponding tag; when the end tag is encountered, the grammar will allow any following output, until the next trigger is encountered.